gigaj0ule/system42/README.md

 This will automatically:

-- Generate a key for the firmware
-- Build the bootloader with this key
 - Mass erase the STM32
+- (optionally) Generate an encryption key for the firmware
+- (optionally) Encrypt the firmware file
 - Upload the bootloader with openocd and st-link v2
 - (optionally) Enable read-out protection and disable SWD/JTAG
-- Encrypt the firmware file
 - Upload the firmware over USB / DFU

 The firmware (.snap) file will be in ./__builds/<project> if you want to save it for the future.
-Otherwise it will be destroyed the next time make runs with clean
+Otherwise it will be destroyed the next time make runs with "clean" enabled.

+Sometimes you'd like to prevent the firmware from being read out of the MCU, if it stores private data fro example.
+You can enable "read out protection" to (theoretically) prevent this, but, it doesn't actually prevent a determined hacker in most cases.
+It just makes it slightly harder.

-To enable readout protection, use
+To enable readout protection, use:

+    sudo make SRC=demo USE_RDP=1 clean upload-all

+There is also support for AES256 encryption, which prevents the firmware from being seen as plaintext.
+With AES enabled, a "boot_key" will be generated and built into the bootloader.
+Only firmwares encrypted with this key will be able to be loaded into the microcontroller.
+This is useful if for example, loading the wrong firmware into the MCU would cause an elctrical fire.
+Of course, if you lose this key, it will not be possible to update a firmware with DFU and you would need to flash a new bootloader onto the MCU manually.

+To enable firmware encryption, use:

+    sudo make SRC=demo USE_ENCRYPTION=1 clean upload-all

+## Supported MCU

+Right now, only the STM32F103 and STM32F405/7 MCUs are supported.
+By default the build system will use the STM32F103.
+If you are building for the F407, use the following command:

-    sudo make SRC=demo RDP=1 clean upload-all
+    sudo make SRC=demo MCU_FAMILY=$FAMILY clean upload-all

+Where $FAMILY is one of the following:

+    f103c8
+    f103rc
+    f40x

 ### Debugging a project

-You can use cortex-debug in vscode
+You can use cortex-debug in vscode, but it only works when read out protection is turned off.
+SVD and configuration files should be already present for the STM32F1 family and the STM32F4 family in this repository.